When You May Want Retirement Plans to be Payable to Trusts

 - If your child or another beneficiary has special needs.

-- To make sure your spouse doesn’t either squander the funds or open his death pass them on to someone other than your children.
+- To make sure your spouse doesn’t either squander the funds or upon death, pass them on to someone other than your children.

 Unfortunately, what’s already too complicated gets even more complicated when a trust becomes involved.
+And the SECURE Act recently made it even more complicated.
 To understand this, you will need to learn about three concepts: designated beneficiaries, conduit trusts and accumulation trusts.

 For a beneficiary of an IRA or 401(k) plan to receive the benefits of an inherited IRA or a spousal IRA that permit them to spread withdrawals out through the rest of her life, she must be a “designated” beneficiary.
 This is not at all difficult when individuals are named; they are automatically designated beneficiaries.
 A charity can never be a designated beneficiary and must withdraw all funds within five years of the donor’s death, but this is not a problem since the charity will not be taxed on these withdrawals.